dfreilich/dfreilich.github.io/content/about.md

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

 David enjoys reading fiction, studying the [Talmud](https://en.wikipedia.org/wiki/Daf_Yomi), and traveling.
-He lives in New Jersey with his beautiful wife and his daughter.
+He lives in New Jersey with his beautiful wife and daughter.